jadehopepunk/jadehopepunk/content/projects/radish-house/index.md

 ### 3. Disability politics

-Before living at Mojo Manor, my politics was not fundamentally informed by inclusion of different abilities.
+Before living at Radish House, my politics was not fundamentally informed by inclusion of different abilities.
 I cared in an abstract way about fairness for everyone, but I'm finding that grappling with the fundamental day-to-day obstacles unnecessarily placed in front of access to society for people with a range of physical and mental differences to the norm helps me see more clearly some of the fundamental problems with neoliberal capitalism.
 A world focussed on collective wellbeing and happiness would look very different to a world focussed on economic productivity, and we'd all be the richer for it.